 “This can be done in many ways depending on your existing strategies, you can just say thank you via a handwritten letter, a personal phone call or even an email or text.
 The more personal the channel the better.”

 Have you shown customers how much you love them lately?
 Are you planning to?
-Tell us about your efforts in the comments.

 Looking for more insights to help you engage and sell to customers on Valentine’s Day (and beyond)?
 Check out Vend’s Sales Guide, and learn the 10 proven techniques to increase sales in your retail store.